Azure-Samples/AzureStack-AdminPowerShell-OMSIntegration/docs/setup.md

 For specific documentation on the Power BI dashboard template, refer to the [dashboard documentation](./dashboard.md).

 ## Limitations
 1. As of 8/9/2017, there is 8mb size limit on the request that PowerBI uses to fetch data from OMS.
-This restriction is planned to be lifted in the future by the OMS Log Analytics team, Yammer thread is linked here: https://www.yammer.com/azureadvisors/threads/924427094 (In OMS Log Analytics Upgrade Private Preview group in Azure Advisors network).
+This restriction is planned to be lifted in the future by the OMS Log Analytics team.
 2. If the restriction persists, one way to increase the number of days of usage data available (by 24x) is pull in daily aggregated usage data from OMS instead of hourly aggregated data.
 The obvious drawback for this method is that one will not be able to  drilldown to the hourly level on the PowerBI dashboard.